 F. Giving advice and approval or disapproval

-14. A patient is sitting with arms crossed over his or her chest, his or her left leg is rapidly moving up and down, and there is an angry expression on his or her face.
+14. A patient is sitting with arms crossed over their chest, their left leg is rapidly moving up and down, and there is an angry expression on their face.
 When approached by the nurse, the patient states harshly, “I’m fine!
 Everything’s great.”
 Which statement related to communication should the nurse focus on when working with this patient?

 A. Verbal communication is always more accurate than nonverbal communication.